plomlompom/mtgtool/README.md

     'Seelenfeuer' is the German name for: Soul's Fire

-Deck files of the format "each line an integer followed by a space followed by a card name" can be opened for browsing with the `-b` option.
-An ncurses interface consisting of two windows will appear.
-On the left side, the list of counted cards sorted alphabetically by name can be navigated through with the keys 'w' (up) and 's' (down).
-On the right side, the data for the card thus selected can be scrolled up with 'k' and down with 'j'.
+Deck files of the format "each line an integer followed by a space followed by a card name" can be opened for browsing in an ncurses interface with the `-b` option.

 testing
 -------